tenbonks/nuTROLLA/README.md

 During this development I took a heavy amount of inspiration and guidance from the mini project featured in the learning material to learn about how to make production ready Django project, the planning and development were all aided by this project, the creator of the project is [ckz8780 Chris Z](https://github.com/ckz8780), a link to the project he made for Code Institute, [Botique Ado](https://github.com/ckz8780/boutique_ado_v1).

+Code Institute Tutors for their valuable opinions during development

 My mentor, Maranatha Ilesanmi for valuable sessions during key points of development